Wheelchair Accessibility at Krka National Park

 The road is paved and flat.
 You’ll need to go to the end of the street to board the boat, which will only take a minute or two to get there from your parking spot.

 The boat has a ramp used by all passengers.
 However, the ramp has protruding slabs of wood for grip.
-The boat staff will be able to easily support you with getting on the boat, as there are many wheelchair users who visit the park.
+The boat staff will support you with getting on the boat, as there are many wheelchair users who visit the park.

 Once on the boat, the entire first floor is accessible, including the outdoor deck.